How to Start a House Flipping Business in 2022

 Over time, you will meet other professionals you’d like to have on your team.

-Your Accountant to file your taxes and other potential investors to collaborate with.
+Your Accountant to file your taxes and other potential investors to collaborate with on projects or deals.

 For now, just as you’re starting, focus on finding the right contractors, attorneys, and realtors for your house flipping team.